aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/formulas/_index.md

 It is possible to apply formulas to cells using properties and methods offered by the [**Cell**](https://reference.aspose.com/cells/python-net/aspose.cells/cell) class, discussed in more detail below.

 - Using built-in functions.
-- Using add-in functions.
+- Using add‑in functions.
 - Working with array formulas.
-- Creating a R1C1 formula.
+- Creating an R1C1 formula.

 ## **How to Use Built-in Functions**

-Built-in functions or formulas are provided as ready-made functions to reduce developers' efforts and time.
+Built-in functions or formulas are provided as ready‑made functions to reduce developers' effort and time.
 See [a list of built-in functions](/cells/python-net/supported-formula-functions/) supported by Aspose.Cells for Python via .NET.
 The functions are listed in alphabetical order.
-More functions will be supported in future.
+More functions will be supported in the future.

 Aspose.Cells for Python via .NET supports most of the formulas or functions offered by Microsoft Excel.
 Developers can use these formulas through the API or [designer spreadsheet](/cells/net/what-is-a-designer-spreadsheet/).
 Aspose.Cells for Python via .NET supports a huge set of mathematical, string, Boolean, date/time, statistical, database, lookup and reference formulas.

 Use the [**Cell**](https://reference.aspose.com/cells/python-net/aspose.cells/cell) class' [**formula**](https://reference.aspose.com/cells/python-net/aspose.cells/cell/formula) property to add a formula to a cell. **Complex formulas**, for example

 {{< highlight java >}}
  = H7*(1+IF(P7 = $L$3,$M$3, (IF(P7=$L$4,$M$4,0))))
 {{< /highlight >}}

-, are also supported in Aspose.Cells for Python via .NET.
-When applying a formula to a cell, always begin the string with an equal sign (=) as you do when creating a formula in Microsoft Excel and use a comma (,) to delimit function parameters.
+are also supported in Aspose.Cells for Python via .NET.
+When applying a formula to a cell, always begin the string with an equal sign (=) as you do when creating a formula in Microsoft Excel and use commas (,) to delimit function parameters.

 In the example below, a complex formula is applied to the first cell of a worksheet's [**cells**](https://reference.aspose.com/cells/python-net/aspose.cells/cells) collection.
 The formula uses a built-in **IF** function provided by Aspose.Cells for Python via .NET.